Literature and Creative Writing at UEA

 Do you dream of being a writer?
 Fantasise about seeing your name on the cover of a book, up in lights in the West End, or on the spooling credits of a film?
 Wonder how to gain access to the creative industries?
 At UEA you’ll find a home to nurture your creative talent and deepen it with the study of English Literature.

 From Day One you’ll explore the arts of fiction, poetry and scriptwriting.
-You’ll discover new writers and have thrilling discussions about about the way texts are made.
+You’ll discover new writers and have thrilling discussions about the way texts are made.
 You’ll share examples of your own work to a constructive and supportive audience of your peers.
 Outside the classroom, guided work patterns will help you develop a writing practice that will maximise your potential.

 As a Creative Writing and English Literature undergraduate, you’ll spend half your time on Creative Writing and half on English Literature.
 You’ll explore and experiment with diverse genres, forms and subjects, from creative collaboration, to podcasting, to the fiction of the apocalypse.